 Banner ads don’t have a lot of room for text, so the copy they employ needs to be concise and targeted at a specific audience.
 They most often contain a keyword and a call-to-action, though they may also use videos and animation to attract readers.

 I like to think of social media ads as the logical evolution of newspaper ads.
-The main focus of a social ad is usually a graphic or video, which is supported by a few lines of copy.
+The main focus of a social ad (or even a humble unpaid social media post) is usually a graphic or video, which is supported by a few lines of copy.
 The ability to include links, hashtags and comments makes them better at encouraging engagement than their predecessors.

 Social ads need to work their magic before users scroll away, so the copy they use needs to be punchy and straight to the point.

 Content marketers employ effective copywriting and other types of content to improve conversion rates, build audiences and spread brand awareness.
+It’s essential to deliver your content to your audience, and that’s where search engine optimization (SEO) comes in.
 No matter what type of content is being produced, it needs to be optimized for search engines.
 Without SEO, all of that great content will go unnoticed in the dusty depths of the internet.

-Copy and other forms of content can serve outbound and inbound marketing strategies by making connections with potential customers and strengthening that relationship.
+Copy and other forms of good content can serve outbound and inbound digital marketing strategies by making connections with prospective customers and strengthening that relationship.

 As a content creator, having clear definitions of content and copy makes it easier to produce valuable work.
 When you understand the intention of your written, visual and audio communications, you’ll find more opportunities to connect with customers in meaningful ways.